younesbelkada/blog/hf-bitsandbytes-integration.md

 But what if we can store those weights with less memory using a different data type?
 A methodology called quantization has been used widely in Deep Learning.

-## Introduction to model quantization
+# Introduction to model quantization

-Experientially we have discovered that instead of using the 4-byte FP32 precision, we can get an almost identical inference outcome with 2-byte BF16/FP16 half-precision, which halves the model size.
+Experimentially, we have discovered that instead of using the 4-byte FP32 precision, we can get an almost identical inference outcome with 2-byte BF16/FP16 half-precision, which halves the model size.
 It'd be amazing to cut it further, but the inference quality outcome starts to drop dramatically at lower precision.

 To remediate that, we introduce 8-bit quantization.
 This method uses a quarter precision, thus needing only 1/4th of the model size!
 But it's not done by just dropping another half of the bits.